Deep energy retrofit

-A Deep energy retrofit (abbreviated as DER) can be broadly categorized as an energy conservation measure in an existing building also leading to an overall improvement in the building performance.
-While there is no exact definition for a deep energy retrofit, it can be defined as a whole-building analysis and construction process, that aims at achieving on-site energy use minimization in a building by 50% or more compared to the baseline energy use (calculated using utility bills analysis) making use of existing technologies, materials and construction practices.
+A deep energy retrofit (DER) is an energy conservation project in an existing building that leads to an overall improvement in building performance.
+While there is no exact definition for a deep energy retrofit, it can be characterized as a whole-building analysis and construction process that aims to reduce on-site energy use by 50% or more using existing technologies, materials and construction practices.
+Reductions are calculated against baseline energy use using data from utility bills.
 Such a retrofit reaps multifold (energy and non-energy) benefits beyond energy cost savings, unlike conventional energy retrofit.
 It may also involve remodeling the building to achieve a harmony in energy, indoor air quality, durability, and thermal comfort.
 An integrated project delivery method is recommended for a deep energy retrofit project.
 An over-time approach in a deep energy retrofitting project provides a solution to the large upfront costs problem in all-at-once execution of the project.

+A deep energy retrofit is a whole-building analysis and construction process that achieves much larger energy savings than conventional energy retrofits.
+Deep energy retrofits can be applied to both residential and non-residential ("commercial") buildings.
+A deep energy retrofit typically results in energy savings of 30 percent or more, perhaps spread over several years, and may significantly improve the building value.

 Climate Change

 82% of final energy consumption in buildings was supplied by fossil fuels in 2015.
 The energy-related CO_{2} emissions account for the environmental impact due to a building.
 The Global Status Report 2017 prepared by the International Energy Agency (IEA) for the Global Alliance for Buildings and Construction (GABC) highlights the significance of the buildings and construction sector in global energy consumption and related emissions again.
-Deep energy retrofitting in existing building stocks is critical to achieve the global climate goals laid down in the Paris Agreement.
+Deep energy retrofits will assist in achieving the global climate goals laid down in the Paris Agreement.